 Jane Byrne works in the care industry with over five years of experience as a project coordinator.
 She regularly blogs about both the personal and practical challenges of caring and is always actively working on producing informative content.

-We want to thank you for spending part of your day with us!
+We hope you found Jane’s article on age-related diseases as informative as we did.
+And we thank you for spending part of your day with us.
 Wishing you the best of Health!